 Reading List and resources:

 There is no single textbook for this course.
-Most of the material covered in this course is also discussed in:
+Making good quality lecture notes is the best approach to collecting course material.
+Most subjects covered in this course are discussed in:

-All course related information (e.g. lecture notes, assignments, sample
+All course related information (e.g. some lecture notes, assignments, sample

 can be found in

 For information on assignments, midterm, and their deadlines follow this link.

 Questions: If you have any questions, send an email to the course director